What’s New ?

 Sorted Array :1 2 4 5 6 10

-2. Average Case Complexity -It happens when the array elements are in a jumbled sequence that isn't ascending or descending properly.
-The temporal complexity of the selection sort in the average scenario is O(n2).
+The Average Case Complexity of Selection Sort in C++ is O(n2).
+It happens when the array elements are in a jumbled sequence that isn't ascending or descending properly.
+Other than that, the bese case complexity and worst case complexity are O(n2) as well.

 Conclusion